Afghanistan is worst country for older people: index

 "People need this basic state provision, and governments must realize that social pensions are an affordable measure."

-China introduced a rural social pension in 2009, which has reached 133 million people at a cost of 1.8% of GDP.
+China introduced a rural social pension in 2009, which has reached 133 million people at a cost of 1.8 percent of GDP.

 The index found that despite rapidly aging populations, most countries could keep costs stable as a percentage of GDP while indexing pension levels to keep pace with the cost of living.